 An arduous journey finally brought him to Paul, and the two conversed for a whole day and night.
-As Anthony reluctantly prepared to leave, Paul asked the younger man to bring the cloak he'd been given by Saint Athanasius to use as Paul's burial garment, for he would die soon.
+As Anthony reluctantly prepared to leave, Paul asked the younger man to bring the cloak he'd once been given by Saint Athanasius to use as his own burial garment, for he would die soon.

-Anthony was amazed that Paul had heard of Athanasius and the cloak, but he did as Paul asked.
-When he had buried Paul, he took the elder's simple garment of palm leaves, and for the rest of his life honored "the first hermit" by wearing it only on Pascha and Pentecost.
+Anthony was amazed that Paul had heard of Athanasius, but he did as Paul asked.
+When he had buried Paul with the cloak, he took the elder's simple garment of palm leaves, and for the rest of his life honored "the first hermit" by wearing it on Pascha and Pentecost.

 Saint Jerome bluntly addresses the thoughtless, idle rich with these words about Paul: "Your drinking vessels are of precious stones; he satisfied his thirst with the hollow of his hand.
 Your tunics are of wrought gold; he had not the raiment of the meanest of your slaves.
 But poor though he was, Paradise is open to him; you with all your gold will be received into Gehenna."